opengisci/dsad/_posts/2025-01-23-final-project.md

   - Work on *different* files in parallel.
 Simultaneous work can be integrated seamlessly if the work was done in different files.
 E.g. you may have a couple of different Rmd files at first, and then integrate them later.
   - Only have one person make changes to the Shiny app at a time.
   - Use issues or discussion to track progress and communicate when not in person (i.e. don't duplicate information on email or other platforms: keep communications in one place-- attached to the work itself)
+  - Share work by pushing and pulling, *not* sending files by email, cloud share, etc.

 [igraph](https://r.igraph.org) is a popular package for building, analyzing, and visualizing graphs in R.
 The late [rtweet](https://github.com/ropensci-archive/rtweet) package had a convenient function for building an igraph from twitter data on retweets, mentions, quotes, and replies.